 It is important to note that all estimates from the initial studies are preliminary and likely will change after additional study and any early engineering work.

-A team of key stakeholders including representatives from North Carolina Railroad Company, NCDOT, the Research Triangle Foundation, four counties and two metropolitan planning organizations in the corridor has been meeting regularly to review and discuss study findings and opportunities for the commuter rail project.
+A team of key stakeholders including representatives from NCDOT, four counties, two metropolitan planning organizations, the Research Triangle Foundation and the North Carolina Railroad Company has been meeting regularly to review and discuss study findings and opportunities for the commuter rail project.

-- Facilitating proactive and comprehensive community engagement to share information and get feedback from the public needed to update transit plans in all three counties.
+- Facilitating proactive and comprehensive community engagement to share information and get feedback from the public.

-- Determining what railroad infrastructure improvements and construction would be needed.
+- Refining what railroad infrastructure improvements and construction would be needed.

-These agreements would focus on cost-sharing; on concept details such as how many tracks are needed, where stations might go and where park-and-rides and a maintenance facility might be located; and on working out details with authorities that have jurisdiction over portions of the project on how the parties intend to work with each other going forward.
+The memorandum also includes a directive that GoTriangle work out details with other authorities that have jurisdiction over portions of the project on how the parties intend to work with one another going forward.